 On September 20 at 2:30 p.m.
 ET, the National Cancer Institute, in partnership with the Lymphoma Research Foundation, will host a Twitter chat for Blood Cancer Awareness Month.
 NCI doctors Nirali Shah and Nita Seibel and the Lymphoma Research Foundation will come together to discuss lymphoma research, clinical trials, and treatment for children and young adults.

 Cancer Survivorship: The Importance of Research

 Wednesday, July 26, 2017, 11:00 a.m.
 ET

 On July 26 at 11:00 a.m.
-ET, the National Cancer Institute will hold a Facebook Live event to discuss the importance of research in understanding cancer survivorship.
-For this discussion, Dr. Julia Rowland, Director of NCI's Office of Cancer Survivorship will be joined by Shelley Fuld Nasso, Chief Executive Officer of the National Coalition for Cancer Survivorship and Liza Fues, patient advocate at The George Washington University Cancer Center.
+ET, the National Cancer Institute held a Facebook Live event to discuss the importance of research in understanding cancer survivorship.
+For this discussion, Dr. Julia Rowland, Director of NCI's Office of Cancer Survivorship was joined by Shelley Fuld Nasso, Chief Executive Officer of the National Coalition for Cancer Survivorship and Liza Fues, patient advocate at The George Washington University Cancer Center.